 The firm says this can be used to unlock its range of Android smartphones by tapping the two together as an alternative to keying in a password.
 It aims to make the ring compatible with other manufacturers' phones before the end of the year.

 In addition it says the device can trigger downloads of the owner's photos, contact information and other data on to friends' handsets by touching them against the ring.

 It adds that the device should last for 99 years and does not need to be charged.

 The firm has also unveiled an Android-powered watch offering a range of wrist-worn apps including weather forecasts, exercise feedback and a remote control for smartphone cameras.

-Shanda says it will start taking pre-orders from China-based consumers for the watch in July and the ring the following month.'Ripe for exploration'
+Shanda says it will start taking pre-orders from China-based consumers for the watch in July and the ring the following month.

 The biggest segment in the existing wearable tech market is currently fitness trackers, with Nike's Fuelband, Jawbone's Up and Fitbit's Flex among the leading products.